SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 <a name="scholars" href="#contents" style="font-size:1.6em">🚶📜 2.3 Every English Bible translation and 1,000s of Biblical language scholars chose “feel remorse, repent, be converted” to represent metánoia, and not the false teaching of assent.</a>

+The academic community is made up of thousands of scholars who created all the English Bible translations, lexicons, dictionaries, and interlinears.
+When a theologian who doesn't understand Greek tells you that repentance is only a *&ldquo;change of mind&rdquo;* they are teaching error and on a subject they are not educated on.

 > There is yet another significant argument against the common [Free Grace](https://sevenshepherd.github.io/free-grace-theology/) definition of repentance as a mere "change of mind": the definition "change of mind" differs from all widely known English Bible translations.
 >
 > Take, for example, the first instance of [metanoeō](/assets/images/greek/metanoeo.png) in the New Testament, which reports John the Baptist preaching and saying, "Repent, for the kingdom of heaven is at hand" (Matt.
 3:2).
 This verb is translated as "repent" in the following Bible versions: KJV, NKJV, ESV, NASB, NIV, NET, HCSB, NLT, RSV, and NRSV.
 I know of no Bible translation that translates this verse as, "Change your minds, for the kingdom of heaven is at hand."
 And for good reason; the English word repent does not mean merely "change your mind" but has the following meanings: